 Josephus mentions Posidonius as a source that Apion himself claimed to have used in his anti-Jewish account (C. Ap.
 2.79).
 This information may not be reliable, and it is very difficult to identify elements in Apion’s discourse that may go back to Posidonius’ writings, but this passage suggests that it was not absurd from Apion’s perspective to claim the authority of Posidonius in such a context.

 Apion’s reference to Posidonius is meaningful in yet another way.
 A close reading of Josephus’s Against Apion shows that Apion himself claimed to be affiliated with the Stoic school.
 Josephus reacts to the derogatory statement that Jews had not contributed to civilization and writes:

-(Apion states that) “we have not produced remarkable men, such as inventors in the arts or exceptional intellectuals.
+(Apion states that) we have not produced remarkable men, such as inventors in the arts or exceptional intellectuals.
 And he enumerates Socrates, Zeno, Cleanthes, and the like.
-Then—the most amazing thing—he adds himself to those he has listed and congratulates Alexandria on having such a citizen!”
+Then—the most amazing thing—he adds himself to those he has listed and congratulates Alexandria on having such a citizen!
 (C. Ap.
 2.135).

-Zeno was the founder of the Stoa, and Cleanthes, his successor.
-As to Socrates, Stoics tended to view him as part of a chain of transmission that connected him to Zeno through the Cynics.
+Zeno was the founder of the Stoa, and Cleanthes was his successor.
+As to Socrates, the Stoics tended to view him as part of a chain of transmission that connected him to Zeno through the Cynics.
 By “adding himself” to the list, Apion clearly showed that he considered himself to be part of the Stoic tradition.

-In the case of Euphrates, his identification as a Stoic philosopher is not disputed at all.
+In the case of Euphrates, his identification as a Stoic philosopher is undisputed.
 Significantly, his discourse represents the only passage in The Life of Apollonius of Tyana in which the accusation of misanthropy comes to the fore.
 No other character expresses such a view in the rest of the work.
 While the historicity of the passage remains questionable, it is coherent with the other evidence that we have.

 On the whole, it is thus possible to identify a Stoic philosophical or ideological background for some of the Greek authors who conveyed the view that Jews were fundamentally hostile to non-Jews.
-Obviously, this does not mean that all the Stoic philosophers who mentioned the Jews shared this perception; Epictetus, for example, did not associate the Jews with a misanthropic behaviour.
-On the other hand, he noticed the phenomenon of conversion to Judaism.
+Obviously, this does not mean that all the Stoic philosophers who mentioned the Jews shared this perception; Epictetus, for example, did not associate the Jews with misanthropic behavior.

 3. The Roman context and the issue of conversion to Judaism

-In a Roman context, Tacitus and Juvenal are the two main examples of authors who vilify the Jews as misanthropes.
+In the Roman context, Tacitus and Juvenal are the two main examples of authors who vilify the Jews as misanthropes.
 In both cases, this slander is associated with references to converts.
 Tacitus distinguishes between two categories of Jewish rites:

-“5.1 Whatever their origin, these rites are maintained by their antiquity: the other customs of the Jews are base and abominable, and owe their persistence to their depravity.
+5.1 Whatever their origin, these rites are maintained by their antiquity: the other customs of the Jews are base and abominable, and owe their persistence to their depravity.
 For the worst elements (among other peoples), rejecting their ancestral religions, always kept sending tribute and contributions to Jerusalem, thereby increasing the wealth of the Jews; again, the Jews are extremely loyal toward one another, and always ready to show compassion, but toward every other people they feel only hostility and hatred.
-2 They sit apart at meals, and they sleep apart, and although as a people, they are prone to lust, they abstain from intercourse with foreign women; yet among themselves nothing is unlawful.
+2 They sit apart at meals, and they sleep apart, and although as a people, they are prone to lust, they abstain from intercourse with foreign women; yet among themselves, nothing is unlawful.
 They instituted circumcision to recognize (each other) by this difference.
-Those who are converted to their ways follow the same practice, and the earliest lesson they receive is to despise the gods, to renounce their country, and to regard their parents, children, and brothers as of little account.”
+Those who are converted to their ways follow the same practice, and the earliest lesson they receive is to despise the gods, to renounce their country, and to regard their parents, children, and brothers as of little account.